-- 3.2.30 MG9 grassland is highly characteristic of permanently moist, gleyed and periodically inundated circumneutral soils.
+- 3.2.39 MG9 grassland is highly characteristic of permanently moist, gleyed and periodically inundated circumneutral soils.
 It can exist on level to moderately sloping ground in areas of pasture or meadow, but can also be found along woodland rides and fen / wetland margins.
-MG9 usually contains a coarse and tussocky sward dominated by tufted hairgrass (Rodwell et al., 1992; Cooper, 1997). - 3.2.31 The MG9 community is patchily distributed along the length of the survey area.
-The community has a relatively open sward (maintained by grazing) and a moderate richness of associates.
+MG9 usually contains a coarse and tussocky sward dominated by tufted hairgrass (Rodwell et al., 1992; Cooper, 1997). - 3.2.40 The community has a relatively open sward (maintained by grazing) and a moderate richness of associates.
 The vegetation is dominated by tufted hairgrass, and Yorkshire fog is locally abundant between the tussocks.
 Within the sward established by these two grasses, other species are occasional to locally frequent, including meadow / creeping buttercup, cuckoo flower Cardamine pratensis, field horsetail Equisetum arvense, bog stitchwort Stellaria uliginosa, common ragwort Senecio jacobaea, rough meadow grass Poa trivialis, softrush, sheep's sorrel, marsh thistle Cirsium palustre and water forget me not Myosotis scorpioides.
 Small stands of rosebay willowherb Chamerion angustifolium are occasionally scattered within the community.
 The MG9 vegetation within the study area appears to be subject to a moderate level of grazing which evidently maintains a relatively open sward.
-MG9 vegetation communities were assessed as of moderate condition. - 3.2.32 MG9 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 of the EIA Report).
+MG9 vegetation communities were assessed as of moderate condition. - 3.2.41 MG9 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).